 41. Taxi Industry Development Account

-(1) An account called the “Taxi Industry Development Account” is to be established as a trust account under the Financial Administration and Audit Act 1985 section 15B.
+(1) An account called the “Taxi Industry Development Account” is to be established as an agency special purpose account under the Financial Management Act 2006 section 16.

 (2) There shall be placed to the credit of the Taxi Industry Development Account —